garvit3835/how-to-guides/aviator-cli/how-to-guides/use-editor-plugins.md

 #### Vim

-Install [https://github.com/aviator-co/av-vim-plugin](https://github.com/aviator-co/av-vim-plugin) as a Vim plugin.
+Install [<mark style="color:blue;">https://github.com/aviator-co/av-vim-plugin</mark>](https://github.com/aviator-co/av-vim-plugin) as a Vim plugin.
 This plugin detects `.av.md` as `av-markdown` syntax, and it does a proper syntax highlighting as well as setting a line comment prefix.
 Use a Vim plugin manager to install this.
-For example, if you use [vim-plug](https://github.com/junegunn/vim-plug):
+For example, if you use [<mark style="color:blue;">vim-plug</mark>](https://github.com/junegunn/vim-plug):

 ```
 Plug 'aviator-co/av-vim-plugin'